MicrosoftDocs/power-platform/power-platform/solution-templates/overview.md

 ## Support

-To get support related to solution templates for Power Platform, you can reach out to: <https://aka.ms/PowerPlatformTemplateSupport>.
+You can log your questions and get support for the solution templates at <https://aka.ms/PowerPlatformTemplateSupport>.